-Brendan Sullivan is a senior partner at the firm with forty years of litigation experience in federal and state courts throughout the country.
+Brendan Sullivan is a senior partner at the firm with forty-five years of litigation experience in federal and state courts throughout the country.
 Mr. Sullivan is recognized nationally as one of the best known and most able trial lawyers in America, with an extraordinary record of successes.
 His principal areas of practice include all types of complex commercial litigation, including securities, antitrust, banking, RICO, and license disputes; the defense of major law firms in malpractice cases and the defense of accounting firms; products liability and mass tort; will contests; as well as high-profile criminal litigation.
 Typical clients include Fortune 500 companies involved in criminal investigations, litigation, internal investigations, or government regulatory matters.

 In keeping with Williams & Connolly LLP's long tradition of representing individuals charged with white collar criminal violations, one area of Mr. Sullivan's national practice continues to be the defense of persons caught up in the high-profile case.
 Typical cases would be those of Lt.
 Col. Oliver North and former HUD Secretary Henry Cisneros.
 Both involved massive legal battles against large prosecutorial teams working at the direction of specially appointed "Independent Counsels" with unlimited resources.
 In 2008-2009, Mr. Sullivan defended U.S. Senator Ted Stevens.
 The case was dismissed when Mr. Sullivan and his team uncovered government misconduct which corrupted the trial.
 In December 2009, a federal district court in California dismissed the options backdating indictment of Mr. Sullivan’s client, Dr. Henry Nicholas, the co-founder of Broadcom.
 This case, too, was dismissed based upon misconduct of the government.
 Other cases have involved major federal investigations and prosecutions of corporations and their senior executives in industries such as defense, healthcare, food production and distribution, agriculture, international trade, finance, securities, banking, and manufacturing.
 A recent civil case includes the successful defense of Dick Grasso, CEO of the New York Stock Exchange, in litigation brought by the Attorney General of New York.